-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to Concessão mineira (Mining Concession) No. 270C held by Kenmare resources subsidiary Kenmare Moma Mining, as shown below:
+JORC Code explanation Commentary Criteria • Concessão mineira (Mining Concession) No. 270C held by Kenmare resources Mineral • Type, reference name/number, location and subsidiary Kenmare Moma Mining, as shown below: tenement ownership including agreements or material issues and land with third parties such as joint ventures, Mozambique Mining Cadastre Portal English- spatial dimension tenure status partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings. • The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.

-Criteria JORC Code explanation Commentary obtaining a licence to operate in the area.
-Mozambique Mining Cadastre Portal Control Control Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The Mining Concession is valid until 17 July 2029.
-In the late 1980s Kenmare held a joint venture over the Congolone deposit with the Mozambique Department of Mines (MIREM) and Geolski Zavod (Yugoslav geological survey).
+Exploration • Acknowledgment and appraisal of exploration by In the late 1980s Kenmare held a joint venture over the Marrua and Congolone done by other parties. deposits with the Mozambique Department of Mines (MIREM) and Geolski Zavod other parties (Yugoslav geological survey).
 Geolski Zavod and Kenmare conducted exploration work on the deposit for several years and in the 1990's the project was the subject of a joint venture with BHP.
 The work was of a high quality with metallurgical testing and mineralogy of the minerals being tested by industry experts Mineral Deposits Limited as part of a Feasibility Study in 1989.

-Geology Deposit type, geological setting and style of mineralisation.
-The mineralisation is hosted in clean recent dune sands which are formed up against and in places overlie, the Old Red Dune sands.
-The recent dune sands are tan to yellow in colour, well sorted and low in slimes content.
-The Old Red Dune contains some mineralisation as well and has a pronounced seaward facing escarpment on its SE side.
+Criteria JORC Code explanation Commentary Geology Deposit type, geological setting and style of mineralisation.
+The mineralisation is hosted in the old red dune sands.
+The Old Red Dune contains some mineralisation as well and has a pronounced seaward facing escarpment.
 At the base of the escarpment is a well defined strandline containing the highest grades.

-Criteria JORC Code explanation ommentary However, much of the recent sands has been remobilised to form an aeolian the NW over the red dunes. deposit to Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Delineation of heavy mineral deposits requires numerous shallow drillholes, rethem with moderate or low-grade intercepts.
-Total of 13,582m have been drill Congolone over 618 holes.
-The information is best presented in plan view, where the relevant information can be presented in a more concise form - see drill performance.
-The plan summarises the grade information as a "metal factor", classified by thickness.
-The grade is HM%, with a threshold at 2% HM (values below this a included and would give a "0" value).
-The thickness value is the total aggregation intercept in the drillhole exceeding the 2% threshold.
-Only those depth intervexceeding 2% HM are included in the thickness value. led at here all lan below. grade x are not ate
+Delineation of heavy mineral deposits requires numerous shallow drillholes, most of them with moderate or low-grade intercepts.
+Total of 328 meters have been drilled at Marrua over 55 holes.
+The information is best presented in plan view, where all the relevant information can be presented in a more concise form - see drill plan below.
+The plan summarises the grade information as a "metal factor", classified by grade x thickness.
+The grade is HM%, with a threshold at 2% HM (values below this are not included and would give a "0" value).
+The thickness value is the total aggregate intercept in the drillhole exceeding the 2% threshold.
+Only those depth intervals exceeding 2% HM are included in the thickness value.